skiadas/LogicSetsCourse/syllabus.md

 ### Class Participation

-A significant goal for the course is for the students to develop their ability to discuss mathematical statements and proofs.
+A significant goal for the course is for the students to develop the ability to discuss mathematical statements and proofs.
 Therefore a part of the course grade represents the level to which students achieve this.
 There are a number of ways in which you can accumulate "participation points":

 - You can present a proof on the board.
 This counts for 4 points (2 points if you present a proof that is missing too many pieces).
 - You can offer feedback that would improve a presentation.
 This counts for up to 2 points.